danrees84/awesome-archblue-theme/README.md

 # Arch Blue theme

-This is my configuration with theme for Awesome WM based on the Arch blue (**#1793d0**).
+This is my configuration and theme for Awesome WM based on the Arch Blue (**#1793d0**) as the focus color.
 It was developed for use on Awesome 4.3+ on a 13" laptop (so font sizes may seem large for desktop /external monitor users).

 It is intentionally simple based on my personal style preferences but should also serve as a good base for further customization by individual users.